 How much will I earn?

-Because you are represented by the UFT, you receive regular pay increases negotiated in each UFT–Department of Education contract as well as differentials, step payments and longevity increases based on your level of education and your years of service.
-The UFT–DOE contract for your title contains a salary schedule that calculates the new salaries when each negotiated pay increase takes effect.
+The union negotiates regular pay increases, as well as differentials, step payments and longevity increases based on your level of education and your years of service.

 The amount of your paycheck depends on: